DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ---

 We hope you've learned a lot in intro to pipelines II.
 We don't have additional exercises in this module, but we'd love to have a discussion if you have questions.

+When you're ready, move on to [pipelines III](https://github.com/DOI-USGS/ds-pipelines-targets-3-course).